weaviate/kafka-connect-weaviate/README.md

 ## Features

-* Support streaming INSERT and UPSERT from a list of topics to multiple Weaviate collections
+* Support streaming INSERT, UPSERT and DELETE from a list of topics to multiple Weaviate collections
 * Support all structured format in Kafka (Avro, JSON, Protobuf)
 * Support Bring Your Own Vector if the embedding is generated outside of Weaviate
 * Support multiple tasks for higher throughput
 * Support at-least-once semantic
 * Tested with both Weaviate Cloud and self-managed Weaviate instance

+## Limitations

+* Does not create Weaviate collections automatically
+* Does not support multiple vectors in Bring Your Own Vectors

 ## Upsert operation